-Students in Niagara College’s Automotive Service Technician Apprenticeship, Motive Power Technician, and Motive Power Techniques programs are surging ahead of their competition in tomorrow’s automotive industry, thanks to new technology and facilities available through NC’s Green Automotive Technology Lab.
+Students in NC’s Automotive Service Technician Apprenticeship, Motive Power Technician, and Motive Power Techniques programs are surging ahead of their competition in tomorrow’s automotive industry, thanks to a brand new Green Automotive Technology Lab.
+The lab was officially opened at a special ribbon-cutting ceremony on April 4, which saw a mock fuel pump give way to one of the lab’s electric vehicle charging stations in dramatic fashion.

 The Lab and will be critical in preparing students in NC’s Motive Power programs for the rapidly evolving automotive sector by giving them access to the technology and tools that are driving that change.